Ishan-Kumar2/Molecular_VAE_Pytorch/README.md

 **Using Latent Dim = 292 (As in the Paper)** \
 ![Loss graphs](/Sample_imgs/graph_loss_1.png)

-It starts to overfit the train set after 20 Epochs, so the saved weights at 20 should be used for best results
+It starts to overfit the train set after 20 Epochs, so the saved weights at 20 should be used for best results <br />
-\

-\
 Although the Training Loss Reduces more in the 392 Case the Validation Loss remains almost equal which means it starts to overfit after 292.

 ### Sample Outputs